5 of the Most Overlooked Topics on the Radiology Core Exam

 Expect to see questions about imaging manifestations or cancers associated with common gene mutations, especially genes with autosomal dominant inheritance.
 You likely won’t see questions about specific mutations, but rather about disease progressions that result from the gene mutation.
 For example, a question may ask about tumors that can result from a VHL mutation.

-2 and 3-step questions
+2 and 3-Step Questions

 These have become more popular and must be mastered in order to pass the radiology boards.
 In these types of questions you may see a diagnosis in an image or case but then rather than them asking for the diagnosis they will ask what a side effect of the treatment for it might be (3-step), or what the treatment is (2-step).

-Noninterpretive skills
+Noninterpretive Skills

 From radiation safety to ethics and professionalism, expect to see questions on a range of noninterpretive skills.
 Many of these come down to simple memorization.
 Memorize these, they are highly likely to show up.